 It was only a last minute decision to take a 2nd carrier for our 3-year-old before spending 3 months in South East Asia, but I am not sure how we could have travelled around as we did without it.

 Even when they can walk well, toddlers can’t be relied on to want to walk in the direction you want, at the time you want and at the speed you need.
-So, for getting about it was essential to have carriers for both our baby and 3-year-old.
+So, to get about it is essential to have our Ergobaby carriers for both our baby and 3-year-old.

 They came in handy when travelling by tuk-tuk or boat, making us feel that they were a little more secure than if they were just being held.

-It also allowed us to get to places that we could have managed otherwise, like following a rocky path along the shore or climbing up to a temple at the top of a few hundred steps (to be fair, she climbed up but I was much happier to carry her down the steep steps!)
+It also allows us to get to places that we could not manage otherwise.
+Like following a rocky path along the shore or climbing up to a temple at the top of a few hundred steps (to be fair, she climbed up but I was much happier to carry her down the steep steps!)

 If you want to know more, have a look at our review of the best baby carriers.